nachoapps/rpad-cogs/README.md

 psutil: type `pip3 install psutil --upgrade` in command prompt

+Some cogs depend on other cogs and must be installed in the right order.
+This list may be incomplete, but here are cogs recommended to be installed first.

+* rpadutils
+* padvision
+* padguide2

 # Puzzle and Dragons

 Most cogs here relate to the mobile game 'Puzzle and Dragons'.
 Data is sourced from the